Union Public School District (New Jersey)

-The Union Public School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Union Township, in Union County, New Jersey, United States.
+The Union Public School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Union Township, in Union County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprising 10 schools, had an enrollment of 7,219 students and 614.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
+As of the 2021–22 school year, the district, comprised of 10 schools, had an enrollment of 7,503 students and 576.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.0:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "DE", the fifth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

+History

-Union was threatened with being the first town north of the Mason–Dixon line to suffer from penalties as a result of school segregation.
+In 1969, the Union school district was threatened with being the first town north of the Mason–Dixon line to be penalized for school segregation.
 The area of Vauxhall was primarily black and Jefferson Elementary School was disproportionately black compared to the rest of the town.
 Union avoided problems by converting Jefferson Elementary into a sixth-grade only school called Central 6 and bused all children in the district in 6th grade to Jefferson Elementary School.
 It was later renamed Central 5 housing all fifth-grade students because the two junior highs, Burnet and Kawameeh, became middle schools and took on sixth grade students.

 Schools

-The schools in the district (with 2018–19 enrollment data from the National Center for Education Statistics) are:
+The schools in the district (with 2021–22 enrollment data from the National Center for Education Statistics) are: